bjornejansson/openhab-addons/bundles/org.openhab.binding.tellstick/README.md

 #### Telldus Core Bridge

-> To enable communication between openHAB and tellstick-core service (Telldus center) they must use same architecture, eg. 32-bit or 64-bit.
-The supplied version from Telldus is compiled against 32-bit architecture.
-Therefore, it is better to use 32-bit java for openHAB.
-To check which version of Java is currently in use, run: `java -d32 -version`
->
-> *For changing architecture in Linux check out: `dpkg --add-architecture`*

 The telldus-core bridge uses a library on the local computer which is a `.dll` file for Windows and a `.so` file for Linux.
 The default one is usually correct.

 ```